 Whilst this is most gratifying the IFKF must establish a professional Secretariat to handle this growth and offer more leadership services to all members.
-The IFKF Management Services operates from the Netherlands.
+The IFKF Secretariat Services operates from India.
 The IFKF Executive welcome offers of Sponsorship funding and financial donations to assist us to carry out our important mission.

 Please note the IFKF is a not for profit organisation.

-The permanent office IFKF Management Services is located in the Netherlands.
+– The registered office of IFKF is located in Mexico.